dHeinemann/Apocrypha-Engine/README.md

 # Apocrypha

-Apocrypha is a text adventure game engine developed in pure C89.
+Apocrypha is a text adventure game engine written in ANSI C.

 ## Supported Platforms